Paradoxical Undercurrents of Christianity

 He that loveth his life shall lose it; and he that hateth his life in this world shall keep it unto life eternal.
 John 12:25

-Those who put their interests before God, clutching dearly to temporal pleasures and fleeting satisfaction, will perish in their sin.
+Those who put their interests over God, clutching dearly to temporary pleasures and fleeting satisfaction, ultimately will perish in their sin.
 To follow Christ, you must put your old secular and sinful life to death.
-You must “hate’ your old life in this world to pursue the will of God, looking to the incomparable, eternal inheritance that awaits in heaven.
-The death of the way you live sounds like an awfully steep price to pay, but it is not.
-Give your life to Jesus, and you trade a futile and vain existence, bowing to a malevolent taskmaster, for the love of a forgiving God.
-We are his adopted children, whose burden is light, and our souls rest in the loving arms of Jesus Christ.
+You must “hate’ your old life in this world to fully pursue the will of God, looking instead to the incomparable, eternal inheritance that awaits in Heaven.
+While the cost of such a transformation may seem awfully steep, it is not.
+When you give your life to Jesus, you exchange a futile and vain existence, bowing to a malevolent taskmaster for the love of a forgiving God.
+As his adopted children, we carry a light burden, and our souls find rest in the loving arms of Jesus Christ.

 Come unto me, all ye that labour and are heavy laden, and I will give you rest.
 Take my yoke upon you, and learn of me; for I am meek and lowly in heart: and ye shall find rest unto your souls.
 For my yoke is easy, and my burden is light.
 Matthew 11:28-30

-Experience your life transformed, and you will strive and pray for the old self to pass away and for the sanctification by God to have its full effect.
+When you experience your life transformed, you will strive and pray for the old self to pass away and for God’s sanctification to have its full effect.

 We are Strong when We are Weak.